 How Long Does Bison Leather Last?

-But like all good things, it depends on the usage and care that the wearer provides.
+Like all good things, it depends on the usage effects the durability.
 “If you are wearing your boots to go on regular hiking trips and they get wet, or are often trumped through dirt or snow, you won’t get the same longevity as someone who only wears the boots to commute to work,” says Ortiz.

 If you want your leather to really last a lifetime, make sure you give it the appropriate care and attention it requires.